codingben/maple-fighters/README.md

 Please **★ Star** this repository if you like it and find it useful.
 Made With :heart: For Open Source Community!

-## Demo

-Feel free to play on the web platform [here](https://ukben.dev/maple-fighters).
-Please note that it is currently offline version.

 ## Screenshots

 | Lobby                             | The Dark Forest                             |